Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Refined Orbifold Euler Characteristic of

-Theorem \ref{linear-general} tells us that for every $k\geq 1$, the coefficient $a_{g,n+1}^{k}$ in $\chi_{g,n+1}$ is uniquely determined by two coefficients $a_{g,n}^{k}$ and $a_{g,n}^{k-1}$ in $\chi_{g,n}$.
-Therefore this suggests us to write down the coefficients in a triangle for a fixed genus $g\geq 0$, such that an element in this triangle is a linear combination of the two elements above it.
+Theorem \ref{linear-general} tells us that for every $k\geq 1$, the coefficient $a_{g,n+1}^{i}$ in $\chi_{g,n+1}$ is uniquely determined by two coefficients $a_{g,n}^{i}$ and $a_{g,n}^{i-1}$ in $\chi_{g,n}$.
+Therefore this suggests us to write down the coefficients in a triangle (just like the YangHui's Triangle or Pascal's Triangle) for a fixed genus $g\geq 0$, such that an element in this triangle is a linear combination of the two elements above it.